Tepco seeks to raise household power prices by 30% from June

-Tokyo Electric Power Company Holdings has applied to the industry ministry to boost its power prices to households by nearly 30% from June due to soaring fuel procurement costs, the company said Monday.
+Tokyo Electric Power Company Holdings has applied to the industry ministry to boost its power prices to households by nearly 30% from June due to soaring fuel procurement costs.

 The move follows five other Japanese electric utilities that have already applied to raise prices by between 28% and 46% from April as the industry is squeezed by high costs of imported fuel, exacerbated by the weak yen against the U.S. dollar.